microsoft/winget-cli/doc/specs/#396 - Settings command.md

 - Use jsoncpp and allow C type comments.
 - Use yaml-cpp and allow YAML comments.

-Based on this information we are going to use JSON.
+Based on this information we are going to use JSON and jsoncpp as a parser.
 For the comments issue, we are having a discussion here [#416](https://github.com/microsoft/winget-cli/issues/416)

 ### Location